 Figure 1.
-Full length cDNA sequences and deduced amino acid sequences of Bx-cpls.
-(A) Bx-cpl-1.
-(B) Bx-cpl-2.
-(C) Bx-cpl-3.
+Bands of Bx-cpls full length cDNA sequences after gel eletrophoresis.

 The results of Blastp showed that some CPL proteins have a relatively high level of identity with the CPLs of B. xylophilus.
 On this basis, amino acid sequences from Nematode and Protozoa, which showed relatively high homology with the predicted amino acid sequences from B. xylophilus were selected and downloaded from NCBI.
 The phylogenetic tree was constructed by the maximum likelihood method with WAG+G model based on the amino acid sequences of CPL proteins (Figure.
 2).
 Three CPL proteins of B. xylophilus were divided into two nematode groups.
 Bx-CPL-1 was closely related to plant parasitic nematodes, Ditylenchus destructor, Meloidogyne incognita, Heterodera glycines, Globodera pallida, especially B. xylophilus (ACH56225.1).
 However, Bx-CPL-2 and Bx-CPL-3 were highly linked to B. mucronatus (AID50178.1) and even the CPLs in Protozoa, rather than the other CPLs in Nematode (Figure.
 2).